 Partially.
 Swiss private-banking culture protects information by default.
 That posture is correct at home and creates a vacuum on the US side, where the family office is accustomed to a fuller information surface up front.
 The fix is not abandoning Swiss discretion.
 The fix is building a US-facing information surface that the Geneva relationship can hand over without violating Swiss norms.

 They will introduce.
 They will not chase the US side.
 Swiss private banking does not pursue.
 The bank made the introduction as a relationship courtesy and considers the work done.
-The pursuit is on the firm being referred.
-If the firm does not have the US-facing materials and the US-facing follow-up cadence, the referral expires.
+The pursuit is on GMA being referred.
+If GMA does not have the US-facing materials and the US-facing follow-up cadence, the referral expires.

-Inquiry through the contact form and a discovery conversation.
-Send the current pitch deck, the last three referred US family office notes, and the materials the Geneva bank typically forwards with the introduction.
+Inquiry through the contact form and a first fit screening.
+Share the current pitch deck, the last three referred US family office notes, and the materials the Geneva bank typically forwards with the introduction.
 Response within one business day.
-Pricing confirmed in discovery, not on the public site.
+Pricing is discussed privately after GMA knows the work needed.

 No legal services.
 No Swiss, US, or other jurisdiction entity formation.
 No FINMA submissions, no SEC registrations, no fund placement agency function.
-No US tax structuring, double-tax-treaty analysis, or FATCA review.
+No US tax structuring, double-tax-treaty analysis, or FATCA analysis.
 No US banking introductions.
 No fiduciary services.
 No regulatory licensing.
 No IP filing.
 No contract drafting.
-No M&A advisory.
+No M&A transaction work.
 The Swiss relationship management sits with the Geneva private bank.
 The US fund placement function sits with a registered placement agent.
 The legal substance sits with Swiss counsel and US counsel on the respective sides of the corridor.
-The firm builds the commercial layer the introduction carries.
-When a marketing decision touches legal, tax, or regulated-placement implications, the firm flags it and defers before execution.
+GMA builds the website, offer, proof, and follow-up the introduction carries.
+When a marketing decision touches legal, tax, or regulated-placement implications, GMA flags it and defers before execution.